furtarball/gtk-sortvis/README.md

 ## Notes
 ### Quicksort
-Under certain conditions, quicksort swaps two identical elements.
+Quicksort only compares elements to the pivot it chose, not to one another, so it sometimes swaps two identical elements.
 If this happens too often, the visualisation seemingly stops.
-Quicksort has a “fast mode”, which makes it skip the time.sleep() instructions and thus gets rid of the issue.
+This program has a “quicksort fast mode”, which makes it skip the time.sleep() instructions and thus gets rid of the issue.
+That also takes place if the list is already sorted, which is why the counter still goes up if the user clicks Start.
 ### Counting sort and radix sort with counting sort as its subroutine
 The two are not comparison sorting algorithms, so they're intended to work on a new list rather than the original.
 This means that:
 * I had to come up with a workaround to make the visualisation work (creating a copy instead of an empty list)